What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 Know your limits

 Identifying your priorities and what you’re willing to accept in a home inspection is a personal matter.
-Your best bet is to find an agent you trust so they can help you discover what’s most important to you so you’re equipped for the transaction’s inevitable ups and downs.
+Your best bet is to find an agent you trust so they can help you identify what matters most to you and prepare you for the transaction’s inevitable ups and downs.